 - write a substantial research paper dealing with environmental law or natural resources law.

-A full listing of courses and certificate requirements may be obtained from the Registrar’s Office.
 A student may not exercise a CR/NC option in a course that counts toward the certificate.